Czech Republic Food Guide

 Utopenci

-Pickled sausages, typically served with onions and peppers.
-They are a popular pub snack and often enjoyed with beer.
+Pickled sausages, usually served with onions and peppers.
+A classic pub snack that goes with a glass of beer.

 Regional Cuisine Highlights